tanmaster/EVM-Simulator/README.md

 debugging tool available that features:

 - A comprehensible GUI,
-- The possibility to view transactions during execution time, before being mining,
+- the possibility to view transactions during execution time, before being mined,
-- Loading contracts without ABI and,
+- loading contracts without ABI,
-- Supports external calls,
+- supports external calls and
 - platform independence*

 <sup>*See [Known Issues](#known-issues)</sup>

 EVM-Simulator aims to resolve these issues.
 Using a GUI, users can load contracts and interact with them by sending transactions, either by using a predefined ABI or raw, while following the resulting changes step-by-step.
-It makes use of [py-evm](https://github.com/ethereum/py-evm) as main component, which is a well-known and widespread python implementation of the EVM and is essentially used to emulate the Ethereum Blockchain.
+It makes use of [py-evm](https://github.com/ethereum/py-evm) as main component, which is a well-known and proven python implementation of the EVM and is essentially used to emulate the Ethereum Blockchain.